Going Behind the Curtain: FAQ on Publishing and the Legal Issues of Hiring a Ghostwriter

 Below we’ve compiled a list of the most frequently asked legal questions we hear about writing and ghostwriting.

-Q: What items should an author be sure to include in a collaboration agreement with a ghostwriter to provide legal protection?
+What items should an author be sure to include in a collaboration agreement with a ghostwriter, to provide legal protection?

-A: This is a complicated question – publishing law constitutes an entire realm of American jurisprudence.
-However, according to Alan Kaufman, an attorney specializing in publishing law and a former General Counsel to Penguin Books, “one always wants the issues determined up front in a collaboration agreement which covers compensation, the grant of rights, late or unsatisfactory delivery, credit, copyright.”
+This is a complicated question — publishing law constitutes an entire realm of American jurisprudence.
+However, according to Alan Kaufman, an attorney specializing in publishing law and a former General Counsel to Penguin Books, “one always wants the issues determined upfront in a collaboration agreement, which covers compensation, the grant of rights, late or unsatisfactory delivery, credit, copyright.”

-A: Per Mr. Kaufman, if you send a work to someone for review, they can’t legally steal it and claim it as their own.
+Per Mr. Kaufman, if you send a work to someone for review, they can’t legally steal it and claim it as their own.
 “The U.S. Copyright Act states that copyright subsists in whatever is created from the moment of creation.
 So, copyright protects you.”
-Most collaboration agreements provide for the author’s ownership of any product resulting from the work of a ghostwriter, meaning that anything a ghostwriter writes, while working on the client’s book or article, is that client’s property.
+Most collaboration agreements provide for the author’s ownership of any product resulting from the work of a ghostwriter, meaning that anything a ghostwriter writes while working on the client’s book or article is that client’s property.

 These are just some of the legal issues between client and ghostwriter.